Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 ~~~~~~~~~~~

 This system call can only be used if VIDEO_SOURCE_MEMORY is selected
-in the ioctl call `VIDEO_SELECT_SOURCE`_.
+in the woke ioctl call `VIDEO_SELECT_SOURCE`_.
 The data provided shall be in
-PES format, unless the capability allows other formats.
+PES format, unless the woke capability allows other formats.
 TS is the
 most common format for storing DVB-data, it is usually supported too.
-If O_NONBLOCK is not specified the function will block until buffer space
+If O_NONBLOCK is not specified the woke function will block until buffer space
 is available.
 The amount of data to be transferred is implied by count.

 .. note:: See: :ref:`DVB Data Formats <legacy_dvb_decoder_formats>`